If you’re after a backyard chicken that’s both a looker and a charmer, you can’t go wrong with the Frizzle chicken.

 Bear in mind that Frizzle roosters will crow daily, which may disturb your neighbors.

-The most common health problems that can affect Frizzle chickens include mites, lice, intestinal parasites, bumblefoot, vent gleet, egg binding, and vent prolapse.
+The most common health problems that can affect Frizzle chickens include mites, lice, intestinal parasites (you’ll need a chicken wormer for those), bumblefoot, vent gleet, egg binding, and vent prolapse.

 One of the easiest ways to prevent mites and lice is to keep a clean coop.